 - Switch to the just-in-time inventory control method in Los Angeles and San Francisco. - Establish a warehouse in Denver. - Enforce terms of sale in order to increase receivables turnover. - Dispose of the Kansas City subsidiary because of losses and the lack of growth prospects. - Sell the Chicago office building.
-In the current inflated market, reduce space requirements, and move to a less expensive location.
+Reduce space requirements, and move to a less expensive location.